 When a family crisis, injury, illness, or any other extenuating circumstance occurs, your professor will certainly understand and will do the utmost to assist you with a modified assignment plan.
-Contact your professor as soon as possible to make arrangements for your work.
-It is your responsibility, not your professor's, to ensure arrangements are made for the timely submission of your make-up work when you are absent for any reason.
+Contact your professor as soon as possible to make arrangements for your work when you are absent for any reason.